LauraHaq/Election_Analysis/README.md

     - largest_countyvote = 0
     - largest_countypercentage = 0

-The additional information needed was found by adding the new variables into the for loops already created in the initial analysis and can be used for any readable file that is is in a csv format.
+The additional information needed was found by adding the new variables into the initial for loops and can be used for any data requested as long as it is in a readable file that is in csv or spreadsheet format.